 - Guiding Principles in Neurological Rehabilitation

-This chapter explains the conceptual framework, including the World Health Organization International Classification of Functioning, Disability and Health (ICF); the value of participation; team; person-centre care; prediction; neural plasticity; a systems model for motor control; functional movement re-education; skills acquisition; self-management; health promotion.
+This chapter explains the conceptual framework, including the World Health Organization International Classification of Functioning, Disability and Health (ICF); the value of participation; team; person-centred care; prediction; neural plasticity; a systems model for motor control; functional movement re-education; skills acquisition; self-management; health promotion.

 - Common Impairments and the Impact on Activity

 This chapter features common impairments that can have an impact on the quality of life of people with a neurological condition with strategies around understanding and managing these.

 - Observation and Analysis of Movement

 Reviewing all voluntary movements: walking; sit-to-stand; reach and grasp; and rolling, along with the postural control required for these actions, this chapter highlights the complex connection of biomechanics, neural pathways and cognition.
 Illustrations are provided to demonstrate deviations which can be observed in different neurological conditions.

 This chapter focuses on different measurement tools which are the basis of evidence-based practice.
 It acknowledges that there are many (too many) measurement tools, and that research will continue to be updated.